Stlamy/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 ````

 #### Code Explanation
 - WHERE statement defines which observations to filter observations that have an order_date before becoming a member.
+Particulary, we filter out observations to only those where order_date is greater than their member join_date.

 #### Answer